guiglass/UPyPlot/README.md

 **Prerequisite:**

-* This was built using Unity 2017, but earlier versions sould support the features.
+* This was built using Unity 2017, but earlier versions sould support the feature set.
 * Python 2.7 with MatPlotLib and NumPy installed.

 **How to use:**